The Sisterhood (gothic rock band): "Giving Ground" single (January 1986)

-On the very same day Eldritch made a phone call to bassist Patricia Morrison, whose band Fur Bible was on a UK tour with Siouxsie and the Banshees at the time, and asked her to play on his planned album.
+On that very same day of the split, Eldritch made a phone call to bassist Patricia Morrison, whose band Fur Bible was on a UK tour with Siouxsie and the Banshees at the time, and asked her to play on his planned album.
 Morrison: "The day they fell apart he called me and said 'Will you do it?' and I said yes. [...]
 We had some tours set up, so I waited until that was cleared, then left."

 Hussey and Adams, who like Eldritch remained under contract with WEA Records, booked studio time at Slaughterhouse Recording Studios in Driffield at the end of October 1985, recorded a four-song demo tape, and set up a new band.
 But the demo tape was rejected by the record company who were not convinced by Hussey's singing talents.

 Eldritch went into the studio at the tail end of 1985 to produce the debut single of James Ray and the Performance for his Merciful Release label.
 James Ray: "The Sisterhood project arose during the recording of 'Mexico Sundown Blues'."

 While Eldritch was in the studio, Hussey and Adams, who had taken over the Sisters' roadcrew and equipment, announced their debut concert for 20 January 1986, which they were going to play under the new name the Sisterhood.